GospelBG/ChatPointsTTV/README.md

 To reset the original configuration, delete `config.yml` and reload the plugin.
 The file will regenerate automatically.
 *Sections with a (\*) are required to be changed in order to the plugin to be used.*
 * **Channel Username***: The channel that will be listened for rewards, bits and subs.
+* **Custom Client ID**: Client ID used for key-based authorization.
+Leave commented if it's not being used.
+* **Custom Access Token**: Access token used for key-based authorization.
+Leave commented if it's not being used.
 * **Show Chat**: If enabled, your stream chat will be shown in-game to all players in the server.
 * **Chat Blacklist**: List of usernames of chat bots and other users that will be ignored for the in-game stream chat.
 * **Channel Point Rewards***: A list containing all **channel point rewards** that you want an action set up.
 See [Reward Actions](#reward-actions) for more information.
 You need to follow this format: `{REWARD_NAME}: {ACTION}`, replacing `{REWARD_NAME}` with the **exact** reward name that is on Twitch and `{ACTION}` with the desired action to run.